CDRT/docs/bios/wmi/wmi_guide.md

 ### Password Authentication

+In previous models, it was required to specify the supervisor password in both Lenovo_SetBiosSetting and Lenovo_SaveBiosSettings.
+This is no longer required.
+Instead, the supervisor password is specified using a new class, Lenovo_WmiOpcodeInterface.
+The new process is: Lenovo_SetBiosSetting, Lenovo_WmiOpcodeInterface, and then Lenovo_SaveBiosSettings.

+For 2017 and newer models, the password is specified using the Lenovo_WmiOpcodeInterface class.
+A single parameter in the format of “WmiOpcodePasswordAdmin:MyPassword” (where MyPassword is your actual password) is used.
-If a supervisor password is already set, you must specify that supervisor password before you can change any BIOS settings.

-The format for password parameters is "abc, ascii, us" with descriptions in the following table
+For 2016 and older models, if a supervisor password is already set, you must specify that supervisor password before you can change any BIOS settings.
+The format for password parameters is "abc, ascii, us" with descriptions in the following table.
+For Example, if the Current passwordis “abc”, Password encoding is “ascii”,Keyboard language is “ascii” Lenovo_SaveBiosSettings should be called with parameters as “abc, ascii, us;”

+Table 3 described the password parameters for old models that produced before 2017.
+Table 4 described the password parameters for 2017 or later produced models.

 | Parameter   	| Description                                                    	| Possible Selections                                                                                                                                                                                                                                                                                   	|
 |-------------	|----------------------------------------------------------------	|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|